Lloyd Leake Scholarship

 In order to continue his legacy of service* and compassion* that enabled people to more fully contribute to the world, his wife, Elsbeth F. Meuth-Leake, established a scholarship fund for African-American students at Saint Xavier University.
 Many of Dr. Leake's family members, colleagues and friends contributed to the fund in his memory.

 Lloyd Leake grew up in Harlem and built a life unimaginable to most of his childhood friends.
 He set an example by transcending the seemingly impossible into a fulfilled and committed reality.
 He inspired many to do the same in their own lives.
 The Lloyd Leake Memorial Scholarship at Saint Xavier University is intended to provide opportunities for African-American students to follow Dr. Leake's example.
-The recipient will be an African-American undergraduate student who is admitted to the School of Education and demonstrates the attributes of excellence, service and integrity that were embodied in Dr. Leake's life.
+The recipient will be an African-American undergraduate student who is admitted to the School of Education and demonstrates the attributes of excellence*, service* and integrity* that were embodied in Dr. Leake's life.
 Other requirements include an earned GPA of at least 2.8 and full-time enrollment in Saint Xavier University.
 Past award recipients and applicants are eligible to reapply annually, based on demonstrated achievement as a Saint Xavier student.
+Past tuition grants have been approximately $2,900.

-Past awards have been approximately $2,300.
 The scholarship is a grant applied towards tuition in the following academic year.

 - an essay which includes a statement of your educational goals and a list of significant goal-related activities, honors, volunteer service and employment